 Studies have shown that in cases of above 6 grams ingestion, ginger root can exacerbate gastrointestinal disturbances such as gastrointestinal reflux, heartburn, and diarrhea.
-It can cause coumadin toxicity and potentiate coumadin’s anticoagulant property to cause bleeding.
+It can cause warfarin toxicity and potentiate warfarin’s anticoagulant properties, potentially leading to bleeding.
 It can lower blood pressure and has been shown to cause arrhythmia in a small number of cases.
 By increasing the bile acid secretion, it can aggravate gallstone formation.

 There are no known allergic reactions to any form of ginger exposure if taken at recommended doses.

 It is recommended to minimize ginger intake to below 4 grams of ginger per day if noted adverse side effects are experienced.